rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/1-a-tutorial-introduction.md

 This works only if `'0', '1', ... , '9'` have consecutive increasing values.
 Fortunately,
 this is true for all character sets.

-By definition, `chars` are just small integers, so `char` variables and constants are identical to `int`s in arithmetic expressions.
+By definition, `char`s are just small integers, so `char` variables and constants are identical to `int`s in arithmetic expressions.
 This is natural and convenient;
 for example, `c-'0'` is an integer expression with a value between `0` and `9` corresponding to the character `'0'` to `'9'` stored in `c`, and is thus a valid subscript